CHAIRMAN: SIR JOHN CAVE Bt

 The Fair was discontinued after the Reformation when the Shrine was destroyed.
 A fair was reinstated in 1820 for the farmers due to their impoverished state when free trade was introduced after the Napoleonic War.

 Hot pennies were thrown into the street for the children to collect - a boon for the equally impoverished villagers of the time.

-Hot pennies are still thrown today from The Red Lion Inn and the former Royal Oak Inn but now to the children of Sidbury School who look forward to the event every year.
+Hot pennies are still thrown today from the Church Street walls but now to the children of Sidbury School who look forward to the event every year.